Migrant hawker: Distribution and habitat

 A. mixta is found throughout central and southern Europe, north Africa, the Middle East and across Asia to China and Japan.
 As it is a migratory species it can occur outside its normal range and in recent years it has been spreading northwards.
 For example in the United Kingdom this insect was rare until the 1940s when it began migrating from the continent in large numbers.
-It continues to do so and is now a resident breeding species throughout England and Wales.
+It continues to do so and is now a resident breeding species throughout England, Wales, and southern Scotland, with scattered records north to Orkney.
 It reached the Isle of Man in 1998 and Ireland in 2000.
 It breeds in lakes and ponds and is tolerant of brackish water.
 It is also found away from water hawking high amongst trees and bushes, but often resting low on vegetation.
-A specimen was discovered in early August 2011 adjacent to a riparian park in Calgary, Alberta.
-Another one was found on September 3, 2015 in Fort Collins, Colorado flying around in a backyard over a trampoline.
-Probably confusing it as a small, dark pond.

-Behavior
+Behaviour

-A. mixta has been seen on the wing in all months of the year but most commonly from July to Late October or early November.
+A. mixta has been seen on the wing in all months of the year but most commonly from July to early or even late November.
 After emergence, the immature adults fly away from water and spends their time feeding and becoming sexually mature.
 They are not territorial and they are often seen feeding or resting in groups, occasionally forming large feeding swarms.
 They can be found around trees and bushes quite high up.
 Once mature, they return to water and begin mating behaviour with the males patrolling looking for females.
-A. mixta males are less territorial than other male aeshnas.
+A. mixta males are less territorial than other male Aeshna.
 Males form a tandem pairing with a female on the wing and copulate.
 After mating the male and female split up and the female oviposits alone.
 The eggs develop and then enter dipause and it is as diapause eggs that A. mixta overwinter.
-In spring the eggs hatch into a prolarva which only lasts from a few seconds to a few minutes, the prolarva then molts into a stadium 2 larva.
+In spring the eggs hatch into a prolarva which only lasts from a few seconds to a few minutes, the prolarva then moults into a stadium 2 larva.
 Larval development is rapid and adults emerge in summer.
-A. mixta is a univoltine species, that is to say that it completes its life-cycle in one year.
+A. mixta is a univoltine species, completing its life-cycle in one year.